A Guide to California’s Open Meeting Law Changes for 2023

 This law change allows state bodies governed by the Bagley-Keene Open Meeting Act to hold public meetings entirely remotely via teleconferencing, with no members of the body required to meet in person, through July 1, 2023.

 Section 80 of AB/SB 189, which modified the Bagley-Keene Act via a budget trailer bill, suspends certain requirements of existing law, including the requirements that each teleconference location be accessible to the public and that members of the public be able to address the state body at each teleconference location.
-In essence, this means the meeting can take place entirely remotely, with the public’s access limited to internet streaming technology.
+This means the meeting can take place entirely remotely, with the public’s access limited to the teleconferencing method offered by the body.
 Under the new law, a state body that holds a meeting through teleconferencing and allows members of the public to observe and address the meeting telephonically or otherwise electronically would satisfy any requirement that the state body allow members of the public to attend the meeting and offer public comment.
 AB/SB 189 requires that each state body that holds a meeting through teleconferencing provide notice of the meeting and post the agenda, which is consistent with existing open-meetings laws.

 Prior to AB/SB 189, the Bagley-Keene Act required at least one member of the state body to be physically present at the location noticed on the posted agenda and that all teleconferencing members must permit public access at their locations and post the agenda at the meeting locations.